-he College of Medicine focuses on educating outstanding physicians for practice in community settings.
+The College of Medicine focuses on educating outstanding physicians for practice in community settings.

 It is located on the campus of one of the nation's elite research universities, Florida State University (FSU), a public institution that has the Carnegie Foundation's highest designation (Doctoral/Research University-Extensive) and offers a distinctive academic environment built on its cherished values and unique heritage.

-The college is designed as a community-based medical school, where students spend their first two years taking basic science courses on the FSU campus in Tallahassee and are then assigned to one of the regional medical school campuses for their third- and fourth-year clinical training.
+The college is designed as a community-based medical school, where students spend their first two years taking basic science and clinical skills courses on the FSU campus in Tallahassee and are then assigned to one of the regional medical school campuses for their third- and fourth-year clinical training.
 The 2+2 pre-clerkship/clerkship year’s structure is distinguished by the extent and diversity of clinical training and experiences across the four-year continuum.

 Years 1 and 2

 Courses in Years 1 and 2 cover the biological, behavioral and social sciences essential to the practice of medicine.
 Training in communication skills, epidemiology and biostatistics, and societal and public health issues occurs as specific course content and is integrated into patient encounters.
-Student organizations and interest groups expose students to physicians from primary care, specialty and subspecialty disciplines.
+Preceptorships, student organizations and interest groups expose students to physicians from primary care, specialty and subspecialty disciplines.

 Years 3 and 4